e271828e/Flight.jl/docs/notes/design/framework_spec.md

 (`h_x`/`h_xu`) and `f`
 ever see a `Dual` — so only they are probed.
 Probing the discrete stages, `g`, or guards at `Dual` would check code against a number type it cannot receive.
 One rule, no special cases; the §10 tracer activation follows it identically.
+"Tracer activation" names row 12's *global* set-tracer — a whole-model run at the tracer scalar, an activation like any other. §10's cycle classifier is row 12's other variant, the schedule-free per-member local trace, which runs in Stratum B's failure path and is not an activation at all.

 **Lazy, with an opt-in exhaustive mode.** Non-nominal activations run at first request, not at build: the dominant cost is compiling the continuous chain a